Below are some of the things that people have said about Python Morsels.

 I just wanted to thank you one more time for your Python Morsels!
 It gave me that fluency I really searched for and turned my thinking process into what I can only call a truly pythonic style, and after I went through tens of coding interviews over the last two months I can clearly state it was possible because of Python Morsels.

-The tips are always so great, they are like that perfect mentor that just gives you these subtle hints what parts you probably want to refactor.
+The tips are always so great, they are like that perfect mentor that just gives you these subtle hints on what parts you probably want to refactor.

 Thank you for putting all this together.
 As a hobbyist coder, your lessons are instrumental to me staying engaged and progressing in my learning.
 So it is truly appreciated.